awesomemotive/easy-digital-downloads/readme.txt

 > EDD gives me a solid platform out of the box, with the flexibility of being able to customize anything I want or need to.
 The best of both worlds!

-> Brian Hogg â€“ SellingPlugins.com
+> Brian Hogg - SellingPlugins.com

 = Support for many payment gateways, including Stripe and PayPal =